How Can We Make Websites More Accessibility Friendly?

 Assessing the accessibility of your website

 You can use the above checklist to evaluate how accessible your website is.
-The W3C has a very comprehensive list of tools that you can use to fine tune the various aspects of the accessibility of your website once the basic criteria has been met.
+The W3C has a very comprehensive list of tools that you can use to fine-tune the various aspects of the accessibility of your website once the basic criteria have been met.

 By making your website accessible, not only will you expand your reach to a much wider audience, but you will also contribute towards improving the quality of life for individuals of all abilities.